 Born in Arlington, Virginia, Joan spent her formative years playing in the wooded areas and creek beds surrounding the Potomac River basin.
-At four years old, Joan stood in front of her easel, knowing she would be a painter.
-Joan has exhibited her paintings extensively throughout the Washington metropolitan area, and her paintings reside throughout the United States and Europe.
-Her love of art extended beyond the studio, and she eventually became an educator in the field of higher education.
+Joan has exhibited her paintings throughout the Mid-Atlantic area, and her paintings reside in United States and Europe.
+Her love of art extends beyond the studio, as she eventually became a teacher.

 Dr. Giampa spent 18 years teaching art, design, and visual communications in higher education.
 Joan's design work has extended over many decades.
 She recently spent five years as a user interface designer in the healthcare marketing space, creating complex pattern libraries for large software interfaces.

 Dr. Giampa is currently a full-time painter and working on a new body of paintings that are a continuation of the "Earth Objects" series.